 A Brief History

-The portfolio network and digital signal processing model developed in the book and software package is a direct descendent of the Modern Portfolio Theory first developed by Markowitz.
+The portfolio network analysis and digital signal processing model developed in the book and software package are the direct descendent of the Modern Portfolio Theory first developed by Markowitz.
 The concepts of Digital Portfolio Theory where presented for the first time in a 1983 seminar Portfolio Selection in the Frequency Domain by Professor C. Kenneth Jones and appears in the proceeding of the American Institute of Decision Sciences.
 The portfolio network model in conjunction with signal processing was the product of Professor Jones’ Ph.D. dissertation published in 1986.
-In 1992 Ken Jones published his first theoretical textbook Portfolio Management, (McGraw-Hill) presenting portfolio network analysis and deriving the digital portfolio theory model and horizon based asset pricing models.
+In 1992, Ken published his first theoretical textbook Portfolio Management, (McGraw-Hill) presenting portfolio network analysis and deriving the digital portfolio theory model and horizon based asset pricing models.
 In 1997, Professor Jones published a portfolio selection software package, PSS Rel 2.0 Digital Portfolio Theory, based on the concepts presented in the book.
 Since the book was published there have been considerable theoretical and empirical advances.
-In December, 2001 the author’s article “Digital Portfolio Theory” appeared in the Journal of Computational Economics.
+In December 2001, the author’s article “Digital Portfolio Theory” appeared in the Journal of Computational Economics.
 In 2013, Ken’s article “Portfolio Size in Stochastic Portfolio Networks using Digital Portfolio Theory” appeared in the Journal of Mathematical Finance.
 In 2017 he published a paper titled “Modern Portfolio Theory, Digital Portfolio Theory and Intertemporal Portfolio Choice” in American Journal of Industrial and Business Management.

 The Evolution of Portfolio Theory

-The Markowitz essential insight was to realize that investment analysis in the 1950’s specified that the investor should only be concerned with expected value or return on securities.
-John Burr Williams and Graham & Dodd had not presented any analytic framework for diversification.
+The Markowitz essential insight was to realize that investment analysis in the 1950’s specified that the investor should only be concerned with expected value of return on securities.
+John Burr Williams and Graham Dodd had not presented any analytic framework for diversification.
 The value of a portfolio was nothing more than the present value of the future dividends and portfolio diversification was not considered.
 Diversification has always been a common practice but there was no formal model to reflect the importance of the correlation between assets to effectively diversify.
 Markowitz’s Modern Portfolio Theory reflected two important characteristics.
-It incorporated in analytic form the definition of portfolio risk and secondly it showed how this formulation of risk could be used in an optimization model to find efficient portfolios.
+It incorporated in analytic form a definition of portfolio risk and secondly it showed how this formulation of risk could be used in an optimization model to find efficient portfolios.

 Investors have Memory